-Shofuso is an authentic 17th century Japanese house and garden that offers an amazing glimpse into Japanese life and culture without leaving Philly.
+Shofuso is an authentic 17th-century Japanese house and garden that offers an amazing glimpse into Japanese life and culture without leaving Philly.

 The first Japanese garden in America was built on this spot west of the Schuylkill River for the 1876 Centennial Exposition.
-In 1905, a 14th century Japanese gate was added to the gardens.
+In 1905, a 14th-century Japanese gate was added to the gardens.
 Known as the Japanese Pagoda, the site sadly burned down in 1955.

 While devastating to those that loved the area, it also opened the door for Shofuso to be placed in Philadelphia.

 Shofuso, which translates to Pine Breeze Villa, was built in 1953 in Nagoya, Japan, by architect Junzō Yoshimura.
-It was constructed using traditional methods which minimizes the use of nails and features a hinoki bark roof, the only such roof outside of Japan.
+It was constructed using traditional methods which minimize the use of nails and features a hinoki bark roof, the only such roof outside of Japan.
 After a year of construction, it was given to the United States as a gift from the people of Japan